For a small town, Kampot has a surprising number of internet options, and more are coming every day.

 SINET has the fastest connection in Kampot.
-They have several fiber internet packages for home and business, with the home Fiber Edge package starting at $40/month and a $50 setup charge for 8 Mbps and a private IP.
-The higher speed packages Fiber Plus and Fiber Pro offer 15 Mbps and 35 Mbps dedicated speed respectively, and a public IP address.
+They have several fiber internet packages for home and business, with the home Fiber Edge package starting at $40/month and a $50 setup charge for 8 Mbps.
+The higher speed packages Fiber Plus and Fiber Pro offer 15 Mbps and 35 Mbps dedicated speed respectively.
 The former costs $660 per year and the latter $1,320 per year with free installation.
 If you have a house or small office coverable by a single Wifi point, Fiber One is the best valued package.

 Although they advertise 150 Mbps for FiberOne, this is not correct.
 The plan and offers 50 Mbps for browsing and 100 Mbps for YouTube (which is still pretty fast).
 Fiber One is $1,100 a year with a limit of 10 concurrent Wifi devices and free installation.
 A minimum one-year contract is required, and the yearly packages must be paid up front, which might be off-putting to some people.
 However, a dedicated fiber line at this price is hard to beat, and the bandwidth is impressive, particularly when you compare it to the competition.

-Ezecom has a reputation for the most reliable connection, but is embarrassingly overpriced — they charge $40 per Mbps, while Metfone charges $5 per Mbps and SINET charges $1.83 if you choose their Fiber One package.
-So yes, Ezecom is charging more than 10 times the competition.
+Ezecom has a reputation for the most reliable connection, but is expensive — they charge $40 per Mbps, while Metfone charges $5 per Mbps and SINET charges $1.83 if you choose their Fiber One package.
 They don’t have an office in Kampot (but they are available by phone) but offer service in the town center.

 Online/Cogitel also offer services in Kampot but their prices are not competitive, they offer limited bandwidth, and they are very difficult to deal with.
 They don’t have an office yet in Kampot, only a representative.
 They have three packages, all of them 1 Mbps speed, priced between $35 and $60 per month.